khoih-prog/AsyncDNSServer_STM32/README.md

 #### 1. For STM32 boards to use LAN8720

+For `Generic STM32F4 series` boards, such as STM32F407VE, using LAN8720, please use STM32 core `v2.2.0` as breaking core `v2.3.0` creates the compile error.

+---

 To use LAN8720 on some STM32 boards

 - **Nucleo-144 (F429ZI, NUCLEO_F746NG, NUCLEO_F746ZG, NUCLEO_F756ZG)**
 - **Discovery (DISCO_F746NG)**
 - **STM32F4 boards (BLACK_F407VE, BLACK_F407VG, BLACK_F407ZE, BLACK_F407ZG, BLACK_F407VE_Mini, DIYMORE_F407VGT, FK407M1)**

-you have to copy the files [stm32f4xx_hal_conf_default.h](Packages_Patches/STM32/hardware/stm32/1.9.0/system/STM32F4xx) and [stm32f7xx_hal_conf_default.h](Packages_Patches/STM32/hardware/stm32/1.9.0/system/STM32F7xx) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/1.9.0/system) to overwrite the old files.
+you have to copy the files [stm32f4xx_hal_conf_default.h](Packages_Patches/STM32/hardware/stm32/2.2.0/system/STM32F4xx) and [stm32f7xx_hal_conf_default.h](Packages_Patches/STM32/hardware/stm32/2.2.0/system/STM32F7xx) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/2.2.0/system) to overwrite the old files.

-Supposing the STM32 stm32 core version is 1.9.0.
+Supposing the STM32 stm32 core version is 2.2.0.
 These files must be copied into the directory:

-- `~/.arduino15/packages/STM32/hardware/stm32/1.9.0/system/STM32F4xx/stm32f4xx_hal_conf_default.h` for STM32F4.
+- `~/.arduino15/packages/STM32/hardware/stm32/2.2.0/system/STM32F4xx/stm32f4xx_hal_conf_default.h` for STM32F4.
-- `~/.arduino15/packages/STM32/hardware/stm32/1.9.0/system/STM32F7xx/stm32f7xx_hal_conf_default.h` for Nucleo-144 STM32F7.
+- `~/.arduino15/packages/STM32/hardware/stm32/2.2.0/system/STM32F7xx/stm32f7xx_hal_conf_default.h` for Nucleo-144 STM32F7.

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz, these files must be copied into the corresponding directory: